Doris Davenport (poet)

-Doris Davenport, sometimes styled as doris davenport (born 29 January 1949), is a writer, educator, and literary and performance poet.
+Doris Davenport, sometimes styled as doris davenport (January 29, 1949-December 2, 2024), was an American writer, educator, and literary and performance poet.
 She wrote an essay featured in This Bridge Called My Back: Writings by Radical Women of Color entitled "The Pathology of Racism: A Conversation with Third World Wimmin."
 She also focuses her efforts on poetry and education.

 Davenport identifies as African American, Appalachian, Feminist, and LGBTQ, which all heavily influence her writings.
 Today, she holds many workshops and poetry performances.

 Early life and education

 Davenport was born in Gainesville, Georgia, and raised in Cornelia, Georgia.
 She often mentions her life growing up in the Appalachian foothills and has written many poems published in the Appalachian Heritage.
 She holds a Bachelor of Arts (BA) in English from Paine College.
-She earned a Mater of Arts (MA) in English from the University at Buffalo.
+She earned a Master of Arts (MA) in English from the University at Buffalo.
 Her Doctorate of Philosophy (PhD) in Literature was obtained from the University of Southern California.

 Themes in Writing

 Feminism

-In a 40 year old essay, "The Pathology of Racism: A Conversation with Third World Wimmin," she speaks of racism as a disease (which negatively affects white feminists). davenport projects a vision of wellness among all feminists, worldwide, and states that there are many other issues to concentrate on.
+In a 40-year-old essay, "The Pathology of Racism: A Conversation with Third World Wimmin," she speaks of racism as a disease (which negatively affects white feminists). davenport projects a vision of wellness among all feminists, worldwide, and states that there are many other issues to concentrate on.
 In more recent essays, davenport focuses on the poetry of African American wimmin, most recently, Brenda Marie Osbey of New Orleans, LA.

 Sexual Identities

 One of her influences as a writer is through her multiple identities.
-For instance, asa self-identified lesbian, Davenport incorporates poetry from her life that revolves around her prioritizing women.
+For instance, as a self-identified lesbian, Davenport incorporates poetry from her life that revolves around her prioritizing women.
 Her self-published collection of poems it's like this is her first published book of poetry, immersed in a spiritual-lesbian worldview.